Jeevitha-Github-04/Simple-portfolio-website/README.md

 # Simple-portfolio-website
-My simple portfolio website built using HTML, CSS, to highlight my work and profile.
+My simple portfolio website built using HTML, CSS.
+A small space on the web to introduce myself and my projects.